getnamo/myo-ue4/README.md

 2. Browse to your project (typically found at *Documents/Unreal Project/{Your Project Root}*)
 3. Copy *Plugins* folder into your Project root.
 4. Copy *Binaries* folder into your Project root.
-5. (Optional) Copy *Content* folder into your Project root if you wish to use the optional convenience content.
 6. Restart the Editor and open your project again.
 7. Select Window->Plugins.
 Click on Installed and you should see a category called Input and a plugin called Myo Plugin now available.
 Select Enabled.
 The Editor will warn you to restart, click restart.
 8. When your project has reloaded, the plugin should be enabled and ready to use.

-(Optional) You can confirm it has successfully loaded by opening the Class Viewer, searching "myo" should show you one actor class added by the plugin called *MyoPluginActor*.

 ## How to Use##
 The plugin is designed with an event driven architecture through a delegate interface.
 You can access device events through the UE4 Input Mapping system, adding myo support to any blueprint through the Myo Component and Myo Interface, the convenience Blueprint classes provided, or through C++.
 C++ supports both subclassing of provided example class or by inheriting the MyoDelegate, you can extend your own class to support Myo events.
 Additionally callable functions support polling for latest data.